yoncedang/custom/README.md

 # Custom-Project

+# Deploy to project

+-- FIRST: INSTALL docker compose in UBUNTU

-# sudo apt install docker-compose -y
+sudo apt install docker-compose -y

-# docker-compose --version (check)
+docker-compose --version (check)

+# SERVICES PROJECT

-# cd each services
+-- MAIN: cd to each services project and run this in terminal

-# docker build -t test-docker-node .
+-- docker build -t test-docker-node .

-# docker run -p 7979:7979 test-docker-node
+-- docker run -p 7979:7979 test-docker-node -d

-with docker compose
+# Docker-compose

-# cd to main project folder that hold all services
+-- MAIN: cd to main project folder that hold all services and run in terminal

-# docker-compose up -d
+-- docker-compose up -d